Tlalpujahua: Churches

 The main church of the town is alternately called the Parish of San Pedro y San Pablo or the Del Carmen Sanctuary/Temple.
 The Santuario del Carmen was formerly dedicated to Saints Peter and Paul.
 It was constructed in the first half of the 18th century, when mining in the area was good by Felipe Neri Valleza.
 It originally had rich Baroque ornamentation both inside and out.
 Today, one can still see the Baroque portal of two levels and a crest that forms a pinnacle.
 The levels are divided by paths which guard religious figures in its niches.
 In 2009, outside lights were installed to illuminate the church as part of efforts to bring tourism to the town as a Pueblo Mágico.
 The interior's original decoration, including its original five Baroque altars were destroyed and redone between 1858 and 1871.
-The last remodeling of the interior came in the late19th and very early 20th centuries.
+The last remodeling of the interior came in the late 19th and very early 20th centuries.
 The project was sponsored by Father José María Galván and done by artisan Joaquín Orta Menchaca, using new techniques to sculpt flowers, other vegetative motifs, mouldings and more in plaster and ceramic on the walls of the church.
 All of these and the remaining flat spaces on the walls and ceiling were painted in various colors.
 This style has been repeated in the Church of San Francisco in Tlalpujahua and the Sanctuary of Guadalupe in Morelia.
 At first glance the work of Orta Menchaca looks to be a late version of Baroque, but it is really an eclectic style.
 It is considered to be an original work and a contribution to Mexican art.